apenella/go-ansible/docs/upgrade_guide_to_2.x.md

 )
 ```

 In the example, `executable` implements the `Executabler` interface.
 When creating a new `DefaultExecute`, set the value of `Exec` through the `WithExecutable` function.
-The `DefaultExecute` will then use executable to execute the command.
+The `DefaultExecute` will then use the `executable` to execute the command.

 ### Adding _Output_ attribute for printing execution results